JuliaAI/MLJ.jl/docs/src/learning_networks.md

 arguments* specified in the constructor) and every `Node` must specify a `NodalMachine`, unless it is static (see below).

+Formally, a learning network defines *two* labeled directed acyclic graphs (DAG's) whose nodes are `Node` or `Source` objects, and whose labels are `NodalMachine` objects.
+We obtain the first DAG from directed edges of the form $N1 -> N2$ whenever $N1$ is an *argument* of $N2$ (see below).
+Only this DAG is relevant when calling a node, as discussed in examples above and below.
+To form the second DAG (relevant when calling or calling `fit!` on a node) one adds edges for which $N1$ is *training argument* of the the machine which labels
+$N1$.
+We call the second, larger DAG, the *complete learning network* below (but note only edges of the smaller network are explicitly drawn in diagrams, for simplicity).

 ### Source nodes